• Skip to primary navigation

 To reheat on the stove – allow the cabbage to defrost, either in the fridge or on the kitchen counter then tip it into a saucepan.
 Heat slowly until the cabbage is piping hot.
 Stir occasionally.
 Serve immediately.

-Why not pin this recipe for creamed cabbage to your Pinterest board so you can make it later.
+Why not pin this recipe for creamed cabbage to one of your Pinterest boards so you can find it easily.
 Just click the image below.

 A dish of creamed cabbage with a spoon.